Sigmar Gabriel: Arms exports

 Early in his tenure as Federal Minister of Economic Affairs and Energy, Gabriel vowed a much more cautious approach to licensing arms exports, unnerving the sizeable defense industry and signaling a change in policy from the previous coalition government under which sales rose.
 In August 2014, he withdrew permission for Rheinmetall to build a military training center east of Moscow.

 Gabriel was bound by pledges to his SPD to reduce arms sales to states that abuse human rights and the rule of law or where such sales may contribute to political instability.
 He stated that controls over the final destination of small arms sold to such nations are still insufficient.
 However, he also indicated that the government would not universally block deals with countries outside of Germany's traditional alliances.
 Deals with such countries could be approved because of "special foreign-policy or security interests."
+He suggested that in the future the Federal Foreign Office may be a more appropriate body for deciding whether to allow exports, and called for common European arms exports.
 In late 2015, his ministry approved a merger of German tank maker Krauss-Maffei Wegmann (KMW) with the French armoured vehicle maker Nexter.
 Gabriel has been criticized by opposition leaders and the press for failing to prevent several deals that resulted in a significant rise in German arms exports during his tenure, although a paradigm shift (lifting of the prohibition against arms exports in zones of war and crisis) already occurred before that.